 February 2020: ESIA Position Paper on the upcoming EU Industry Strategy

-November 2019: European Commission report on Strengthening Strategic Value Chains for a future-ready EU industry (+ detailed recommendations)
+November 2019: Commission Report on Strengthening Strategic Value Chains for a future-ready EU industry (+ detailed recommendations)

 April 2019: Independent High-Level Expert Group on Artificial Intelligence: Ethics Guidelines for Trustworthy AI